qaln/pong/README.md

 4. SDL_image

 ## If you don't want to compile it yourself
-Just download the compiled binaries, you can find them in the debug folder along with the required DLLs
+Just download the compiled executable along with the DLLs in the Debug folder